tobiasrademacher/MCW-Implementing-Azure-Virtual-Desktop-in-the-enterprise/Hands-on lab/HOL step-by-step - Implementing Azure Virtual Desktop in the enterprise.md

     ![This image shows the return to the Azure Portal web page.](images/azureportal.png "Azure Portal")

 1. Go to the Azure Automation account.

     ![This image shows where to search to find the Azure Automation account in the portal.](images/automationAccount.png "Azure Portal")

-2. Select Run As accounts under Account Settings
+1. Select Run As accounts under Account Settings

-3. Select **Create** to create a new account.
+1. Select **Create** to create a new account

     ![This image shows where you will find the automation account and select Run As of the Automation Account.](images/createRunAs.png "Create Automation Run As Account")

-4. This process may take a few minutes, but you can track the progress.
+1. This process may take a few minutes, but you can track the progress.

-5. When it is complete, there will be a resource named **AzureRunAsConnection**.
+1. When it is complete, there will be a resource named **AzureRunAsConnection**.

-6. Selecting the **Azure Run As account**, you can see the application ID, tenant ID, subscription ID, and certificate thumbprint.
+1. Selecting the **Azure Run As account**, you can see the application ID, tenant ID, subscription ID, and certificate thumbprint.

     ![This image shows the completed Run As Automation account.](images/AutomationRunAsDetails.png "Azure automation Run As account")

-7. Go back to the PowerShell window from earlier.
+1. Go back to the PowerShell window from earlier.

-8. Run the following code to download a script to create the Logic App:
+1. Run the following code to download a script to create the Logic App:

     ```powershell
     $Uri = "https://raw.githubusercontent.com/Azure/RDS-Templates/master/wvd-templates/wvd-scaling-script/CreateOrUpdateAzLogicApp.ps1"